The Government House will be featured as part of the St. Augustine History Festival.

 Marineland and Flagler College: Lifelong Learning

-What: A lively presentation about Marineland's groundbreaking impact on several fields, including marine science, literature, archeticture, tourism, and film.
-When Marineland opened in 1938, it was the world's first oceanarium and underwater film studio.
+What: A lively presentation about Marineland's groundbreaking impact on several fields, including marine science, literature, architecture, tourism, and film.
+Historian Terran McGinnis presents, Marineland: The World's first Oceanarium.
+When Marineland opened in 1938, it was the world's first oceanarium and the first underwater film studio.

 Where: Pollard Hall at Flagler College, 31 Cordova Street, St. Augustine